usnistgov/ARIAC/wiki/misc/updates.md

 -------------------------------------------------

+## Released 2021, June 1

+- New code release which mainly addresses issue [#109](https://github.com/usnistgov/ARIAC/issues/109).
+- I will create and push the Docker images for the finales after I get confirmation that this new release fixes [#109](https://github.com/usnistgov/ARIAC/issues/109).

 ## ARIAC Question, June 1

 - I saw a question earlier in one of the tickets but I cannot find it anymore, so I will post it here.
 The question was about "How long to wait to know if parts will show up on the belt?".
 The answer is 20-25 simulation seconds after the start_competition service is called.
 If after 25 simulation seconds your cameras do not detect parts on the belt then the belt is not used in the trial.

 ## Released 2021, May 31